epfl-ada/ada-2023-project-datasquad2023/Readme.md

        2. How quickly can the new channels (that start with the first video about the “big” event) grow?

-       3. What is the best time delay for releasing a review video after a tech product launch event?
+       3. What is the best time for releasing a review video after a tech product launch event?

 ## Methods